 - exposure to repeated violence in the larger community

 - repeated maltreatment during childhood or adolescence

 Symptoms of cPTSD overlap with symptoms of PTSD, described above. cPTSD symptoms can additionally include:

 - altered beliefs about the self — often beliefs about oneself as worthless or deeply flawed

 - difficulty creating or sustaining relationships, or a tendency toward very intense relationships

 There are several good PTSD treatment options for those suffering after a traumatic event.

-In contrast to cPTSD, PTSD treatments have been researched for over a hundred years, so at this point, we know what kinds of treatments are most effective.
-At this point, the most effective treatments for PTSD are:
+In contrast to cPTSD, PTSD treatments have been researched for over a hundred years, and at this point, we know what kinds of treatments are most effective.
+The most effective treatments for PTSD are:

 - Prolonged exposure therapy

 - Cognitive therapy